Minimal surface singularities are Lipschitz normally embedded: Abstract

 \section{Abstract}

 Any germ of a complex analytic space is equipped with two natural metrics: the {\it outer metric} induced by the hermitian metric of the ambient space and the {\it inner metric}, which is the associated riemannian metric on the germ.
-These two metrics are in general nonequivalent up to bilipschitz homeomorphism.
-We show that minimal surface singularities are Lipschitz normally embedded, i.e., their outer and inner metrics are bilipschitz equivalent, and that they are the only rational surface singularities with this property.
-The proof is based on a preliminary result which gives a general characterization of Lipschitz normally embedded normal surface singularities.
+We show that minimal surface singularities are Lipschitz normally embedded (LNE), i.e., the identity map is a bilipschitz homeomorphism between outer and inner metrics, and that they are the only rational surface singularities with this property.